krbnite/krbnite.github.io/_posts/2017-10-26-Blue-Collar-Data-Science.md

 I'd learn all this cool stuff and have a ton of ideas to play with for the day.
 But going from the classroom to the workplace, as always, was much more involved than this.

+## The dirty stuff
+It often seems to me that the uglier parts of a data-centric job are glossed over by the unlimited numbers of online courses and schools dedicated to data science and/or machine learning.
+People pay data collection, cleansing, and preprocessing some lip service, but little else.

+That's one of the reasons I write these posts: in the data real world, your employer will expect SO MUCH MORE from you.

 For example,
 * I required access to a GPU, which means
   - pitching the idea to your direct manager and selling it,